mackensen/moodle-hat/README.md

 After `vagrant up` finishes, open two ssh sessions to the vagrant box.
 In the first, run `selenium`.
 This relies on a bash alias to launch the headless Selenium server.
 In the second window, do this:

 - `cd /var/www/moodle/htdocs` (default location of Moodle)
-- `vendor/bin/behat --config /var/www/moodle/behatdata/behat/behat.yml` (runs all Behat tests)
+- `behat` (runs all Behat tests)

+`behat` is a shell script which creates reports within `/var/www/behat/` and calls the local vendor binary.
+You may append standard arguments such as `behat --tags @core_blog`, which would execute core_blog tests only.
+The reports may be accessed via the command line or at [http://behat.moodle.dev](http://behat.moodle.dev).

 PHPUnit tests may be invoked normally from the command line on the vagrant host.